 The Japanese yen (JPY) is the third-most traded currency in the FX market after the USD and the Euro.
 Geographically, Japan is isolated from other parts of the world, and, as a result, other factors impact its economic growth (China, oil prices, weather, etc.).
 The Euro and the British Pound are the national currencies of the UK and the Eurozone – two areas that are closely linked.
 So, it is unsurprising that the correlation between the EUR/JPY and GBP/JPY stands at 92.6%!

 Other FX currency pairs that positively correlate with the EUR/JPY include the CAD/JPY, USD/JPY, and NZD/JPY.

 In summary, correlations play a significant role in forex trading (and other markets like the stock market).
 Therefore, forex traders keep their eyes open and monitor these forex correlation anomalies in the markets to find successful trades.
 And logically, it usually works.

 To start, we suggest you download our Forex correlations cheat sheet.
 This will help you familiarize yourself with FX currency pairs with the highest and lowest correlations.
-Additionally, we invite you to join our trading room and meet our trading analysts to get more insights on how to trade the markets.
+Additionally, we invite you to join our trading academy and meet our trading analysts to get more insights on trading the markets.